hanzeduardodedios1/Intro-to-React-DEMO-/README.md

 Before starting the program, you will need NodeJS, which will allow the project to run on your local server and use the dependencies it requires.
 Check out [`NODE.md`](NODE.md) to learn how to install NodeJS based on your device.
 ## Running app
-Clone the repository, travel to it, and install dependencies:
+Clone the repository, travel to it, install dependencies, and open repo in your code editor:

 ```
  git clone https://github.com/hanzeduardodedios1/Intro-to-React-DEMO-.git
  cd Intro-to-React-DEMO-
  npm i
+ code . # For VS Code, unless you use another editor
 ```

 Then run `npm run dev` to boot up the development server.